 As set out above, with the exception of those proposals that have already been implemented, the policies contained in the Local Plan have been saved beyond the 3 year period since it was adopted by the Government through the powers of the Secretary of State.
 Until the adoption of a new local plan, the Local Plan will therefore provide the basis for determining planning applications for the purposes of Section 38(6) of the Town and Country Planning Act along with the Governments National Planning Policy Framework.

-The Local Plan review process is now underway, details of any public consultations and the overall progress can be found here.
-It should set out:
+The Local Plan review process is now underway, details of any public consultations and the overall progress can be found on the Draft Local Plan pages.
+The new Local Plan will set:

 (1) An overall vision which sets out how the area and the places within it should develop;